disolutions-com-au/stller/README.md

 # Stller - STL File Viewer
 STLLER is a Python-based STL file viewer with advanced face selection capabilities.
 The tool allows users to:

--View 3D STL models with detailed information (points, faces, area, volume) -Select faces using two modes:
+1. View 3D STL models with detailed information (points, faces, area, volume)
+2. Select faces using two modes:
     -Direct selection of individual faces
-    -Region growing selection (picks connected faces with similar normals) -Organize selections into multiple color-coded groups -Export selections to new STL files
+    -Region growing selection (picks connected faces with similar normals)
+3. Organize selections into multiple color-coded groups
+4. Export selections to new STL files

 The tool uses PyVista for 3D visualization and VTK for the underlying mesh operations.
 It provides both a graphical interface with interactive controls and a command-line interface with various options.